dovecot/documentation/source/configuration_manual/protocols/pop3_server.rst

 the download, because the half-dead connections won't keep the mailbox locked.

 Setting ``pop3_lock_session=yes`` makes Dovecot lock the mailbox for the whole session.
-This is also what the `POP3 RFC
-<https://www.ietf.org/rfc/rfc1939.txt>`_ specifies that should be done.
-If
-another connection comes while the mailbox is locked, Dovecot waits until the locking times out (2 minutes with Maildir, ``mbox_lock_timeout`` with mbox).
+This is also what the POP3 :rfc:`1939` specifies that should be done.
+If another connection comes while the mailbox is locked, Dovecot waits until the locking times out (2 minutes with Maildir, ``mbox_lock_timeout`` with mbox).
 In future there will be a separate ``pop3_lock_timeout`` setting which allows